Volunteer Teaching in Peru

 Volunteering as a Teacher in Peru

-With worksheets and teaching resources available in our office in the town of Urubamba, you will be well supported.
+With worksheets and teaching resources available in our office, you will be well supported.
 You'll also be able to see a full history of what has been taught previously in your schools and tips from past volunteers.
 We recommend that you bring your own resources that you can use as part of your lessons such as postcards, photos, magazines, stickers etc. It is always useful to have authentic material that the students can use to further understand the English language as well as Western culture.

 Depending on your interests and skills, you may be able to teach other subjects such as physical education in Peru.

 You can read more detailed information about the aims of the project in our Peru Teaching Management Plan.

 Teaching English to Adults in Peru